api3dao/oev-docs/docs/oev-searchers/overview.md

 Oracle Extractable Value (OEV) is a subset of Maximal Extractable Value (MEV) that occurs as a result of an oracle update.
-Traditional oracle solutions update data feeds blindly, which is wasteful and provides poor granularity.
+Traditional oracle solutions update data feeds blindly, exposing dApps to significant value loss and providing suboptimal data feed resolution.
+For searchers, these updates start latency wars over who captures the MEV first.

 OEV updates are an addition to these push oracle updates that improve the efficiency of price feeds.
 The idea is that not all oracle updates are the same.